Understanding The Benefits Of Jungian Depth Psychology In Modern Therapy

 Jungian depth psychology stands out because it:

-• Views therapy as a journey toward self-discovery and wholeness, not just symptom management.
+Views therapy as a process toward self-discovery and wholeness, not just symptom management.

 This approach is less about fixing problems and more about understanding the self at a profound level.